sven-warnke/BY-Yellow-Taxis/README.md

 ## Observations

 In the following, I will list some observations I made based on the plots I created:
-* average trip distance decreases in the winter months, probably due to the cold weather, which makes people less likely to walk
+* Average trip distance decreases in the winter months, probably due to the cold weather, which makes people less likely to walk
-* average trip duration increases in the winter months.
+* Average trip duration increases in the winter months.
 This could have multiple reasons:
     * due to weather conditions (snow, ice) taxis have to drive slower
     * there is more car traffic in the winter months, because people are less likely to walk
     * shorter trips are more likely to have a lower average speed than longer trips since the time to board and off-board is a larger part of the total trip time